GalleriaJS/galleria/docs/references/data.rst

 Adding video in the slideshow
 -----------------------------

-Since version 1.2.7 Galleria supports Youtube and Vimeo embeds.
+Since version 1.2.7 Galleria supports Youtube, Vimeo and Dailymotion embeds.
 The way it works is that you pass a full URL to the movie and then Galleria will parse and create the video frame for you.

 You can provide your custom thumbnail, or Galleria will fetch a thumbnail from the provider.